Azure Video Indexer release notes

 Editor as a widget

-The Azure Video Indexer AI-editor is now available as a widget to be embedded in customer applications.
+The Azure AI Video Indexer AI-editor is now available as a widget to be embedded in customer applications.

 Update custom language model from closed caption file from the portal